Oliver Herford

-Herford's cartoons and humorous verses regularly enlivened publications including as Life, Woman's Home Companion, Ladies' Home Journal, Century Magazine, Harper's Weekly, The Masses, The Mentor, and Punch.
+Herford's cartoons and humorous verses regularly enlivened publications including Life, Woman's Home Companion, Ladies' Home Journal, Century Magazine, Harper's Weekly, The Masses, The Mentor, and Punch.
 From the 1890s to the 1930s, Herford authored over 30 books, sometimes written in collaboration with others (notably John Cecil Clay), and usually illustrated by himself.
 He also illustrated many books by other authors, including Joel Chandler Harris, Carolyn Wells, and Edgar Lee Masters.
 His 1894 collaboration with Gertrude Hall, Allegretto, was dedicated "To Wolcott Balestier, These Verses anjd Pictures."
-Balestier had died in 1891 at the age of 29.
+Balestier died in 1891 at the age of 29.

 Herford was a longtime member of the Players Club in New York City, where his wit became "one of the traditions of Gramercy Park."
 He married Margaret Regan, an Englishwoman, in New York on May 26, 1905.
 They made their home at 182 East 18th Street for about thirty years.
 Herford died on July 5, 1935, and his wife died the following December.

 From his obituary in The New York Times:"His wit…was too original at first to go down with the very delectable highly respectable magazine editors of the Nineties.
-It was odd, unexpected, his own brand.
-It takes genius to write the best nonsense, which is often far more sensible than sense.
-Herford's, the result of care and polish, looked unforced.…Intelligent, thoughtful, well-bred, what with his animals and his children and his artistic simplicities, he was remote from the style of the best moderns.
+It was odd, unexpected, his brand.
+It takes a genius to write the best nonsense, which is often far more sensible than sense.
+Herford's, the result of care and polish, looked unforced.… Intelligent, thoughtful, well-bred, what with his animals and his children and his artistic simplicities, he was remote from the style of the best moderns.
 No violence, no obscenity, not even obscurity or that long-windedness which is the signet of the illustrious writer of today.
-An old-fashioned gentleman, a painstaking artist, whose work had edge, grace and distinction."
+An old-fashioned gentleman, a painstaking artist, whose work had edge, grace, and distinction."